tingli1991/com.gleekframework.docs/docs/en-us/quickstart.md

 - [Nexus](https://www.sonatype.com/) supports proxying remote repositories and hosting local repositories, capable of managing packages in various formats such as Maven, npm, NuGet, and more.
 - Compared to traditional nuget servers, [Nexus](https://www.sonatype.com/) offers more comprehensive repository management features.
 For instance, [Nexus](https://www.sonatype.com/) supports group repositories, allowing users to access and search multiple repositories through a single gateway.

-## Basic Components Explanation
+## Core Components Explanation

-The so-called basic components are those on which all of our components depend.
-For example, the Com.GleekFramework.AutofacSdk component will serve as the basis for IOC implementation for all our components, thus many components will depend on it.
-Below, I will list several important basic components, each of which must be injected to ensure the normal operation of any project.
+The so-called core components refer to the foundational elements that all our components depend upon.
+These components serve as the basis for the implementation of all our components.
+For example: IOC.

 > Com.GleekFramework.AutofacSdk